~Updated May 2017~

 Her lamp was always lighted

-He recites an excerpt from a Robert Browning poem, "God gives each man one light, like a lamp, then gives that lamp due measure of oil.
+Nishizu recited an excerpt from a Robert Browning poem in memory of Shepardson during his 1982 oral history, "God gives each man one light, like a lamp, then gives that lamp due measure of oil.
 Lamp lighted--hold high, wave wide its comforts for others to share."